-- Encrypt or password-protect files that contain personal, confidential information such as tax return files, online banking information, etc. Use the encryption capabilities of your operating system or use other third party products such as PGP (http://www.pgp.com/downloads/desktoptrial.php), GPG (http://www.gnupg.org/download/index.en.html).
+- Encrypt or password-protect files that contain personal, confidential information such as tax return files, online banking information, etc. Use the built-in encryption capabilities of your operating system or use other third party products such as PGP (http://www.pgp.com/downloads/desktoptrial.php) or GPG (http://www.gnupg.org/download/index.en.html).
 As of 5/29/14, ITS is no longer suggesting TrueCrypt as an encryption method.

 - Be suspicious of email from what appears to be a legitimate organization (such as Citibank, eBay, PayPal, FirstUSA, etc.) asking you to click on a link to update your personal information such as name, address, SSN, bank accounts, and credit card numbers .
 These are fraud schemes known as "phishing".
 Personal information gathered will be used/sold to commit fraudulent financial activities.
 Do NOT update your personal information by clicking on the link.
 If it seems legitimate, call the organization to verify the request and always type in the URL yourself.
 For more information on "phishing" visit: